MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/donutchart.md

 The control accepts the following properties:

- - **Title** - This denotes title of the chart.
+ - **Title** - This value denotes title of the chart.
- - **HideLabel** - This denotes whether to show or hide labels on the chart.
+ - **HideLabel** - This option controls whether to show or hide labels on the chart.
- - **HideTooltip** - This denotes whether to show or hide tooltips on the chart.
+ - **HideTooltip** - This option controls whether to show or hide tooltips on the chart.
- - **ShowLabelsInPercentage** - This denotes whether to show labels in percentage.
+ - **ShowLabelsInPercentage** - This option controls whether to show labels in percentage.
  - **InnerRadius** - Set the value for inner radius of the donut chart.
- - **ValueInsideDonut** - This denotes to value to be shown inside the donut chart.
+ - **ValueInsideDonut** - This property denotes the value to be shown inside the donut chart.
- - **CustomColors** - This denotes to show custom colors on chart if provided
+ - **CustomColors** - This property is used to show custom colors on the chart if provided

 - **Items** - The action items to render
   - **ItemTitle** - The Display Name of the particular chart data(Item).